-6413.
+5953.
+Contemporary Literature A selective study of recent literature.
+3(3-0) Note: Seminars listed below may be repeated for credit with changed content.
+6123.
+Seminar: Special Graduate Topics in Fiction Study in depth of one selected aspect of fiction.
+3(3-0) 6223.
+Seminar: Special Graduate Topics in Drama Study in depth of one selected aspect of drama.
+3(3-0) 6323.
+Seminar: Special Graduate Topics in Poetry Study in depth of one selected aspect of poetry.
+3(3-0) 6413.
 Seminar: Special Graduate Topics in Comparative Literature Study in depth of one selected period or theme.
 3(3-0) 6613.
 Seminar: Special Graduate Topics in American Literature Study in depth of one selected period or theme.
 3(3-0) 6813.
 Seminar: Special Graduate Topics in English Literature Study in depth of one selected period or theme.
 3(3-0)

-6 semester hours Prerequisites: Completion of 24 hours of graduate course work in English and written consent of graduate coordinator.
+6983, 6993.
+Thesis6 semester hours Prerequisites: Completion of 24 hours of graduate course work in English and written consent of graduate coordinator.
 In exceptional cases, following the recommendation of a student's Graduate Advisory Committee chair, the coordinator can approve thesis work during the final semester of non-thesis classes.

-THE PERKINS-PROTHRO DISTINGUISHED PROFESSOR OF ENGLISH
+PERKINS-PROTHRO DISTINGUISHED PROFESSORSHIP OF ENGLISH

-The Perkins-Prothro Distinguished Professorship of English was established in 2001 by the Perkins-Prothro Foundation to recognize truly outstanding scholarship in the Prothro-Yeager College of Liberal Arts.
+The Perkins-Prothro Distinguished Professorship of English was established in 2001 by the Perkins-Prothro Foundation to recognize truly outstanding scholarship in the Prothro-Yeager College Humanities and Social Sciences.

 James M. Hoggard, the professor holding this position, is recognized in the literary arts for his regional and national achievements.
 Professor Hoggard came to Midwestern in 1966.
-The author of seventeen books and numerous stories, poems, essays, and translations published nationally and internationally, he has won awards for his teaching and writing.
-Among his honors are a National Endowment for the Arts Creative Writing Fellowship grant, Hardin Professor of the Year award, The McMurtry Distinguished Professorship of English, the Texas Institute of Letters Short Story Award, the Soeurette Diehl Fraser Award for literary translation, finalist for the National Poetry Series competition, Texas Poet Laureate, the Stanley Walker Award for newspaper journalism, and citations of distinction in The Best American Short Stories and The Yearbook of American Poetry among others.
+The author of nineteen books and numerous stories, poems, essays, and translations published nationally and internationally, he has won awards for his teaching and writing.
+Among his honors are a National Endowment for the Arts Creative Writing Fellowship grant, Hardin Professor of the Year award, The McMurtry Distinguished Professorship of English, the Texas Institute of Letters Short Story Award, the Socurette Diehl Fraser Award for literary translation, finalist for the National Poetry Series competition, Texas Poet Laureate, the Stanley Walker Award for newspaper journalism, and citations of distinction in The Best American Short Stories and The Yearbook of American Poetry among others.
 He has also served two terms as president of The Texas Institute of Letters and is a former president of the Texas Association of Creative Writing Teachers.
 He has had seven of his plays produced, including two in New York.
-Among his books are Wearing The River: New Poems, Patterns of Illusion: Stories & A Novella, Medea in Taos & Other Poems, Riding The Wind & Other Tales, Elevator Man, Trotter Ross, Breaking An Indelicate Statue, The Shaper Poems, Two Gulls One Hawk, Eyesigns, and six collections of translations, including The Art of Dying, Love Breaks, Chronicle of My Worst Years, Stolen Verses & Other Poems, Alone Against the Sea: Poems from Cuba, and Splintered Silences.
+Among his books are Triangles of Light: The Edward Hopper Poems, Wearing The River: New Poems, Patterns of Illusion: Stories & A Novella, Medea in Taos & Other Poems, Riding The Wind & Other Tales, Elevator Man, Trotter Ross, Breaking An Indelicate Statue, The Shaper Poems, Two Gulls One Hawk, Eyesigns, and six collections of translations, including The Art of Dying, Love Breaks, Chronicle of My Worst Years, Stolen Verses & Other Poems, Alone Against the Sea: Poems from Cuba, and Splintered Silences.
 In 2006, the Texas Institute of Letters gave him the Lon Tinkle Award for Excellence Sustained Throughout a Career.
 In 2007, he was named winner of the PEN Southwest Poetry Award for his book Wearing the River: New Poems.